Search Comox Valley MLS listings on the Multiple Listing Service (MLS) ®

 When most people Search Comox Valley MLS listings for sale they often turn to public websites.
 These websites are fed from the MLS systems maintained by local MLS boards and they often do not have the latest current information on them.
 The information they get always lags the board systems and when homes have accepted offers on them they are not able to present such information.

 When you want to Search Comox Valley MLS listings and get the most up to date information available ask Brett to set up an account for you on his Private Client Services System.
 It obtains information directly from the MLS ® system.
-The password secure login for this system is presented below.
+The password secure login for this system is accessed here.
 Following this form is an explanation of the MLS ® system.

 Many people derive benefit from data derived from a Multiple Listing Service (MLS) but how many people really understand the service?
 The first MLS ® was established between real estate brokers on the basis of reciprocity.
 This is believed to have taken place in North America near the end of the 19th Century.
 One broker told the other that he would help sell his inventory if the other broker would help sell his.
 This reciprocity has grown over the years along with the network that connects them together.
 Not all MLS ® systems are connected and not all brokerages agree to reciprocity but many do.
 When a home is listed on an MLS ®, the listing brokerage generally will offer cooperating brokerages compensation to the one who brings a buyer to purchase the real estate that is offered for sale.